damianhakert/damianhakert.github.io/source/posts/2016-12-01-building-gitlab-office-hours.html.md

 ### 1:07 GitLab's Vision

-"When we announced our B round in Septmeber, we said, "Ok, what we're going to do is we're going to try and ship the whole GitLab flow, going from idea all the way to production and we're going to ship it by the end of the year."
+"When we [announced our series B round in Septmeber][master-plan], we said, "Ok, what we're going to do is we're going to try and ship the whole GitLab flow, going from idea all the way to production and we're going to ship it by the end of the year."

 ### 2:42 What is Review Apps?